-- Post sizes, lengths and distance between posts. - Number and sizes of rails and means of fixing to posts; and - Depth and width of excavation holes for posts.
+- Post sizes, lengths and distance between posts; - Number and sisizes of rails and means of fixing to posts; and - Depth ans width of excavation holes for posts.

-Note: A safe system of work, including a ATP - Excavation/Ground Penetration must be in place, including arrangements for identifying and locating underground services.
-Surface Mounted Free Standing: avoids ground penetration where there is a significant risk, e.g., presence of existing underground services.
+Surface Mounted Free Standing: avoids ground penetration where there is a significant risk, e.g. presence of existing underground services.